CP1401/Practicals/prac_04/README.md

 - you don't know how many values there will be beforehand;
 - there is some obvious invalid value you can use to be the sentinel and mark the end.
-  Note that you can use a range of invalid values, e.g. all negative numbers.
+  Note that you can use a range of invalid values, e.g., all negative numbers.

-E.g. calculating the average age of a line of people, where you don't know how many there are beforehand (you can use -1 for the sentinel).
+E.g., calculating the average age of a line of people, where you don't know how many there are beforehand (you can use -1 for the sentinel).

 #### B. Ask-the-user-to-quit